lucaschf/Internet-Service-Management-and-Configuration/server.md

 ![](https://github.com/lucaschf/Internet-Service-Management-and-Configuration/blob/main/images/server/ssh-listen-address.png)

-**note: ** use the internal network ip from the server for the address
+**Note: ** use the internal network ip from the server for the address

 Now stop and start the ssh service